learn-co-curriculum/dsc-instance-methods/README.md

 newest_rex.bark()
 ```

+    'I am actually going to bark this time. bark!'

 Awesome!
 It works.
 Again, since instance methods implicitly pass in the object itself as an argument during execution, you need to define our method with at least 1 parameter.

 Notice that the parameter is named `self`.
 As with any function or method, you can name the parameters however you want, but the convention in Python is to name this first parameter `self`, which makes sense since it is the object on which you are calling the method.
 If that sounds confusing, don't worry.
 The concept of self is a little confusing.
 Let's play around with it and see if you can get a better idea.